sync up "affects" target documentation with lib/lp/bugs/mail/commands.py

 Here's an example bug comment email, with a command to change its status to Confirmed:

-Joey has also marked the bug as affecting the Launchpad bug tracker itself, using its project name malone.
+Joey has also marked the bug as affecting Launchpad itself, using its project name launchpad.

 Assigning and targeting the bug